YuxinPan/Advanced-Calculator/README.md

 2. The program will display a simple prompt waiting for user input.
 >>>

-3. The following help message will be displayed whenever the user types the letter h at the input prompt.
+3. Help message will be displayed whenever the user types the letter h at the input prompt.

-Simple Calculator understands the following arithmetic operations:
-^ exponentiation
-+ addition
-- subtraction
-* multiplication
-/ division

 4. The program will exit if the user types the letter q at the input prompt.